Due to COVID-19, MMWEC staff are working under a hybrid model. Staff continue to be reachable by phone and email.

 The Sterling Municipal Light Department’s innovative battery storage project, the first of its kind in the region, is featured in this video.

-MMWEC’s largest generation asset is the Stony Brook Power Plant, located on the site of MMWEC’s corporate headquarters in Ludlow, MA.
+MMWEC’s largest generation asset is the Stony Brook Energy Center, located on the site of MMWEC’s corporate headquarters in Ludlow, MA.
 In addition to being a valuable resource for the 25 Massachusetts municipal utilities and six Vermont utilities that are Stony Brook Project Participants, Stony Brook is a unique and valuable asset for ISO New England.
 Read more about Stony Brook’s value in the Summer 2015 issue of MMWEC’s Joint Action News, found here …

 Renewable resources for the future